 The most uncommon form of a browlift is where the incision is made in a horizontal forehead skin wrinkle line to do the lift.
 This requires very deep prominent forehead wrinkle(s) and is exclusively used in older men with severe brow sagging and the hairline (or lack thereof) offers no place to hide a scar.

-In addition to helping eyelid surgery and browlift Indianapolis patients, Dr. Eppley offers a variety of surgical and non-surgical treatments for the face.
-He has extensive experience helping Indianapolis face lift, rhinoplasty and Botox patients with their aesthetic needs.
+In addition to helping eyelid surgery and browlift patients, Dr. Eppley offers a variety of surgical and non-surgical treatments for the face.
+He has extensive experience helping face lift, rhinoplasty and Botox patients with their aesthetic needs.

 Before Browlift Surgery